Evidence on: Induction or Cesarean for a Big Baby

-A large number of weight estimation formulas have been published (new 2D and 3D formulas are added every year), and researchers continue to debate whether or not they are accurate.
+Many weight estimation formulas have been published (new 2D and 3D formulas are added every year), and researchers continue to debate whether they are accurate.

 Recently, a study compared the “Hart” weight estimation formula to the “Hadlock” formula (Weiss et al. 2018).
 The “Hadlock” formula is very popular today and considered by many to be the most accurate (Milner and Arezina, 2018).
 Weiss et al. found that compared to the “Hadlock” formula, the “Hart” formula greatly overestimated fetal weight when babies weighed less than 8 lbs., 13 oz.
 (4,000 grams) and failed to detect very large babies.
 The authors expressed concern that using the “Hart” formula could lead to an increased rate of labor induction and Cesareans, and they concluded that it has no place in clinical practice.

-Assumption #4: Induction allows the baby to be born at a smaller weight, which helps avoid shoulder dystocia and reduces the risk of Cesarean.
+Assumption #4: Induction allows the baby to be born at a smaller weight, which helps avoid shoulder dystocia and lowers the risk of Cesarean.

-Reality #4: There is conflicting evidence about whether induction for suspected big babies can improve the health of mothers and babies.
+Reality #4: There is conflicting evidence about whether induction for suspected big babies can improve health outcomes.